turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 * No potential for revenue until complete

 #### Agile
-Same steps as Waterfall, except that there is one additional step: feedback!
+Same steps as Waterfall, executed in iterative rounds, except that there is one additional step: *feedback!*
 1. Requirements
 2. Design
 3. Implementation